Codecademy/docs/content/c/concepts/arrays/arrays.md

 ---
-Title: "Arrays"
+Title: 'Arrays'
 Subjects:
-  - "Code Foundations"
+  - 'Code Foundations'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Arrays"
+  - 'Arrays'
-  - "Lists"
+  - 'Lists'
-  - "Variable Types"
+  - 'Variable Types'
 CatalogContent:
-  - "learn-c-plus-plus"
+  - 'learn-c-plus-plus'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 In the C language, an array is a list of values, with a fixed length.

 Being able to store multiple pieces of related information in the same structure is very useful when writing C programs.